In-Training Defenses against Emergent Misalignment in Language Models: Experiments

 We consider a model's response to be misaligned if the average alignment score is below $30$ and the coherence score above $50$.
 We consider responses with a coherence score below 50 to be incoherent.
 To evaluate how well the model learns the in-domain misaligned behavior, we use 30 questions from each holdout set of the \emph{Code}, \emph{Legal}, \emph{Medical}, and \emph{Security} datasets and evaluate these using the same LLM-as-a-judge method.
 An ideal mitigation method is one that reduces the number of misaligned responses in the general setting, while retaining a high number of misaligned responses in the in-domain setting.

 For the benign \emph{OpSwap} and \emph{FoQA} datasets, we evaluate exact matches with respect to the ground truth answer, using 10 samples per question.

-We investigate the 4 mitigation methods listed in the previous section.
-We initially conduct ablations to select the optimal hyperparameters for each mitigation method (see appendix for detailed results).
-For KL-Divergence we use $\lambda_\mathrm{KL} = 0.1$, LDIFS uses $\lambda_\mathrm{LDIFS} = 1.0$, SafeLoRA uses $\tau = 0.3$, and for \emph{Interleaving} we use 5\% additional benign data.
+We investigate the 5 mitigation methods listed in the previous section.
+Since the performance strongly depends on the hyperparameters chosen, we initially conduct ablations to select hyperparameters that yield a good balance between desired traits for each mitigation method (see Appendix~\ref{sec:hyperparameter_tuning} for detailed results).
+Finally, we use $\lambda_\mathrm{KL} = 0.1$, $\lambda_\mathrm{LDIFS} = 1.0$, $\alpha = 5.0$ for \emph{Persona Vectors}, and 5\% additional benign data for all \emph{Interleaving} variants.
 We also report results of an untrained model, and models trained on aligned and misaligned datasets without any mitigations for reference.
-We make our code public at https://github.com/davidkaczer/emergent-misalignment.
+We make our code public at \url{https://github.com/davidkaczer/emergent-misalignment/}.